Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

 DPIO Object Driver (dpio-driver.c)
 ----------------------------------

-   The dpio-driver component registers with the fsl-mc bus to handle objects of type "dpio".
-The implementation of probe() handles basic initialization of the DPIO including mapping of the DPIO regions (the QBman SW portal) and initializing interrupts and registering irq handlers.
-The dpio-driver registers the probed DPIO with dpio-service.
+   The dpio-driver component registers with the woke fsl-mc bus to handle objects of type "dpio".
+The implementation of probe() handles basic initialization of the woke DPIO including mapping of the woke DPIO regions (the QBman SW portal) and initializing interrupts and registering irq handlers.
+The dpio-driver registers the woke probed DPIO with dpio-service.

 DPIO service  (dpio-service.c, dpaa2-io.h)
 ------------------------------------------

-   The dpio service component provides queuing, notification, and buffers management services to DPAA2 drivers, such as the Ethernet driver.
+   The dpio service component provides queuing, notification, and buffers management services to DPAA2 drivers, such as the woke Ethernet driver.
 A system will typically allocate 1 DPIO object per CPU to allow queuing operations to happen simultaneously across all CPUs.